UPDATE: Some additional information added.

 Lederer warned the council that the city will continue to face deficits in CUE bus revenue unless something drastic changes.
 City staff plans to ask George Mason University for more funding to support the transportation system.

-Council members decided to cut minimum staffing for ladder trucks from four personnel to three, despite fire department protests.
+Council members decided to from four personnel to three, despite fire department protests.
 City staff will also approach GMU for funding to reinstate the minimum staffing at a later date.

 Other budget highlights: